kggold4/algorithms/src/algorithms_2/practice_bottle_problem/README.md

         *end-for
     *end-for

-    for from i to m:
+    for from i=0 to m:
-        for from j to n:
+        for from j=0 to n:
             ind = index(i, j, n)

             // empty